shub-vrm1988/devops.layman/class6-assignment/Notes.md

 ** To simulate, the load testing scenario, we have 5 containers running as per diagram in docker compose & docker compose is only for testing and simulation on a VM.
 However, in real scenario, for AWS the best idea would be to use either ECS or EKS.

 ECS:
-  Pros: Easy to use and no need to spend hours on management
+  Pros: Easy to use and no need to spend hours on management.
   Cons: Limitation on scalability and flexibility

 EKS: